 Warm air issuing from the AC also becomes a concern if one part of the air conditioner’s unit is not functioning and the other one is.
 This is often found when there is a power outage and power supply to the outer unit is cut by a tripped breaker switch.
 It can be rectified by locating the tripped switch in the electrical breaker and flip it back on.
 However, if the problem persists, it could indicate a more serious electrical issue.

 Refrigerant leakage is also another reason for warm air blowing from the AC.
-In such a case, neither is adding more refrigerant a solution, nor is a short term fix like using sealant to fix the leak a sustainable plan.
+In such a case, neither is adding more refrigerant a solution nor is a short term fix like using a sealant to fix the leak a sustainable plan.
 Refrigerant leaks should always be repaired by a trained and qualified HVAC technician, who will know the right method and use the correct options to stop refrigerant leaks.

 Frozen AC Unit